-The proposed updates to the SFOSP would include open space requirements that would support high quality, accessible and usable open space across a variety of types that contribute to an active public realm and successful building design.
-Residential open space would be required according to the number of bedrooms, resulting in units with more bedrooms having a larger open space requirement.
+The proposed updates to the CDSP would include open space requirements that would support high quality, accessible and usable open space across a variety of types that contribute to an active public realm and successful building design.
+Residential open space would be required according to the number of bedrooms, which would result in larger units having a larger open space requirement.
 Required open space may be private to individual units or common among tenants.
-Publicly accessible open space would be required for projects with 60,000 sq ft and more of gross floor area.
-The amount of publicly accessible open space required increases based on the size of a proposed project, as well as its proximity to a Metro light-rail station platform.
-Specific locations have been identified to require a plaza or linear public space to increase pedestrian activity, or a paseo to reduce block sizes and provide better pedestrian access to destinations if the associated parcels redevelop as part of the publicly accessible open space requirement.
+Projects with more than 40,000 square feet of non-residential floor area shall provide a minimum of five percent of the gross non-residential floor area as common open space.
+In addition, projects with more than 80,000 square feet of gross floor area shall provide a percentage of gross floor area as publicly accessible open space.
+The amount of publicly accessible open space required increases based on the size of a proposed project.
+Specific locations have been identified to require a plaza or paseo to increase pedestrian activity, as well as provide a pedestrian passageway that connects a public street to another public street, alley, or internal public space, as part of the publicly accessible open space requirement.
 These changes are intended to expand the amount of open space available to residents and employees along the corridor.